ataztech910/nextjs_cookbook/README.md

   8. Summary (1)

 IV.
 Next JS.
 Daily lunch and healthy blogging (48)
-  1. Creating a publising system.
+  1. Creating a publishing system.
 Basics (1)

-    - Mocking.
-List of articles and article description pages (2)
-    - Mocking the components (5)
+    Mocking.
+List of articles and article description pages (2) Mocking the components (5)
-    - Tests first.
+    Tests first.
 API, components, store (15)
-    - Performance tools (2)
+    Performance tools (2)
-    - Monitoring tools (2)
+    Monitoring tools (2)
-    - Creating an API endpoints for application (5)
-    - Creating a pages to render (5)
+    Creating an API endpoints for application (5) Creating a pages to render (5)
-    - Creating a Redux store for application (5)
+    Creating a Redux store for application (5)
-    - Mixing all together (5)
+    Mixing all together (5)

   2. Summary (1)